okgrow/guides/docs/NewAppSetup-ProductionAndStaging.md

 1. For a more detailed walkthrough of these next steps, check the ["MongoDB Atlas Setup" blog post](https://www.okgrow.com/posts/mongodb-atlas-setup).
 1. Security IP Whitelisting or AWS Peering
       1. You will need to create a whitelist of IP addresses that you wish to allow the db to receive connections from.
-      1. The quick alternative until semaphore supports IP addresses is to select the option to whitelist all addresses e.g -> `0.0.0.0/0`
+      1. The quick alternative until semaphore supports IP addresses is to select the option to whitelist all addresses e.g -> `0.0.0.0/0`.
+1. You can set the IP whitelist at the same time as retrieving your MongoDB connection url for your App (`MONGO_URL`)
+   1. Select `Connect` on the cluster and you will be prompoted to set your IP Whitelists
+   1. Then Select `Connect Your Application` to get your MongoDb connection urls.
+   1. Select the MongoDB Driver version you are using and copy the connection url which will become your (`MONGO_URL` & `MONGO_OPLOG_URL`)
+   1. The connection string contains the superadmin as the user and defaults to using a `test` db for the cluster.
+   1. Example mongo url format for a 3 Node Cluster -> `mongodb://<username>:<password>@<host>:<port>,<host>:<port>,<host>:<port>/<dbName>?ssl=true&replicaSet=<replicaSet name>&authSource=admin`.
+   1. For your `MONGO_URL` you need to replace `test` with the name of the db that you wish to use (recomend using name of the project & use the same db name for staging/production clusters).
+   1. For your `MONGO_OPLOG_URL` you need to replace `test` with `local`, to understand why please read ["MongoDB Atlas Setup" blog post](https://www.okgrow.com/posts/mongodb-atlas-setup).
+   1. Note: The db will be created when you first run your Meteor App and it connects to MongoDB.
+The db name is always after the last Node, see the above example format.
+   1. If you wish to manually create a db it is possible by connecting to the db via the mongo shell & doing the following -> `use <db name>` & then `db.<collectionName>.insert({"fake": "collection & doc to manually create a new db"})`.
+   1. You will need to swap out the `username:password` with the Users that you will create in the next steps below.
 1. Create the Meteor User (This user will be used for the `"MONGO_URL"`)
     1. Select: “Create new user”.
     1. Set the “User Name”.
     1. Select “Read/Write any Database”.
     1. Create a password and save it!
 We need it for our MongoDB connection url for our Apps Environment variables.
 1. Create the Oplog User (This user will be used for the `"MONGO_OPLOG_URL"`)
     1. Select: “Create new user”.
     1. Click “advanced”.
     1. Set access to “read” @ “local”.
     1. Create a password and save it!
 We need it for our Meteor Oplog connection url for our Apps Environment variables.
 1. Create a backup & read only user [Optional]
    1. Select: `“Create new user”`.
     1. Click `“advanced”`.
     1. Set access to `“backup” @ “anyDatabases”`.
     1. Set access to `“read” @ “anyDatabases”`.
     1. Create a password and save it!
 We can use this for reading/completing a backup from MongoDB.

 ## Meteor Galaxy Deployment